Greater-London-Authority/ldn-viz-tools/.changeset/geocoder-clear-callback.md

 '@ldn-viz/maps': minor
 ---

-CHANGED: `Geocoder`, `MapControlGeocoder`, and `MapControlLocationSEarch` accept a callback function to call when the user clears the search box
+CHANGED: `Geocoder`, `MapControlGeocoder`, and `MapControlLocationSearch` accept a callback function to call when the user clears the search box